World Teachers’ Day 2023: Growing teacher shortage puts the right to education at risk

 Overworked, undervalued, and underpaid

-Convened by Education International, the global federation of education unions representing 32 million educators across 178 countries, UNESCO, the International Labour Organization, and UNICEF, the 2023 edition of World Teachers’ Day highlights the global teacher shortage under the theme “The teachers we need for the education we want: The global imperative to reverse the teacher shortage”.
+Convened by Education International, UNESCO, the International Labour Organization, and UNICEF, the 2023 edition of World Teachers’ Day highlights the global teacher shortage under the theme “The teachers we need for the education we want: The global imperative to reverse the teacher shortage”.

 “Today, teachers are overworked, undervalued, and underpaid, and more and more are forced to leave the profession they love and the world needs.
 At the same time, fewer young people aspire to be teachers.
 It’s easy to see why.
 Working conditions have deteriorated, pay has not kept up with inflation, workloads have skyrocketed, and professional autonomy has been steadily replaced with never-ending controls and bureaucracy.
 Urgent action is imperative because the right to quality education is at stake,” explained David Edwards, Education International General Secretary.

+EI’s General Secretary will speak at the opening ceremony of World Teachers’ Day celebrations hosted by UNESCO in Paris on October 5th, from 14:30 CEST.
+Click here to register for the event and tune in online.

 The upcoming 2023 International Barometer of Education Staff sheds further light on the conditions driving teachers out of the profession.
 Based on a survey of over 26,000 educators including teachers, school principals, and support staff from 11 countries across 4 continents, the Barometer findings reveal a concerning rise of workplace violence, coupled with insufficient psychological and medical support for educators, and significant issues related to work-life balance.
 A vast majority of educators surveyed reported that they didn’t feel their profession was valued by society at large.
+Despite these challenges, the majority of teachers would choose teaching again as the profession they love and the world needs.
 The 2023 edition of the International Barometer of Education Staff will be released on October 10.
+Click here to register for the online launch event and tune in on October 10, from 14:00 CEST.

 Teachers everywhere are mobilising for change through Education International and its Go Public!
 Fund Education global campaign.
 The campaign emphasises the urgent need for governments to fully fund public education systems and invest in the teaching profession to end the teacher shortage and guarantee every student’s right to have a well-supported qualified teacher and a quality learning environment.